derickmoncado/Quantum/README.md

 # Frontend Starter Kit
-A Bootstrapped, Gulp-powered, Sassified, project boilerplate with Browsersync and hot reloading.
-Built on top of Handlebars.js for HTML templating.
+A Bootstrapped, Gulp-powered, Sassified, frontend project boilerplate with Browsersync, hot reloading, and the Bourbon Sass library.
+All built on top of Handlebars.js for HTML templating.

 ### Features

 * Bootstrap 4
 * Gulp 4
 * Sass
+* Bourbon
 * HTML templating (Handlebars)
 * Autoprefixing
 * Sourcemaps